-2.22 The Council Local plan is currently undergoing a review and it is expected that the draft Plan will be submitted for examination in Summer (June) 2025; it is anticipated that it will be adopted the following year.
+2.23 The Council Local plan is currently undergoing a review, and it is expected that the draft Plan will be submitted for examination by 12 December 2026.
 The Council's current Supplementary Planning Document (SPD) will be updated once the next local plan has been adopted although work on this will likely begin once the plan has been submitted for examination.

-2.23 In the meantime, up-to-date evidence and information can be used to justify planning obligations and this will be carried out on a case-by-case basis.
+2.24 In the meantime, up-to-date evidence and information can be used to justify planning obligations and this will be carried out on a case-by-case basis.
 For example, as part of the local plan review, work has been commissioned to review the districts open space and leisure provision and demand.
 This will inform and update the requirements for new developments that are currently identified in the adopted local plan (2011-2036) and those proposed as part of the ongoing Local Plan review.
-Whilst it will be beneficial to update the SPD, the age of the document does not prevent the Council from securing infrastructure to meet the needs of any proposed developments
+Whilst it will be beneficial to update the SPD, the age of the document does not prevent the Council from securing infrastructure to meet the needs of any proposed developments.

-2.24 The Levelling Up and Regeneration Act (LURA) 2023 has introduced amongst other things, an Infrastructure Levy (IL), this would replace the current CIL provisions.
+2.25 The Levelling Up and Regeneration Act (LURA) 2023 has introduced amongst other things, an Infrastructure Levy (IL), this would replace the current CIL provisions.
 The new levy is intended to simplify and speed up the process based on a proportion of the development value of the land moving the system away from the current land value capture approach.
 This change will be introduced in phases and is likely to take 10 years to fully implement.
-Further details, including secondary legislation is expected and the Committee will be updated as appropriate
+Further details, including secondary legislation is expected and the Committee will be updated as appropriate.